 The exit load charged, if any, shall be credited back to the respective scheme.
-Goods and Services tax on exit load shall be paid out of the exit load proceeds and exit load net of Goods and Services tax shall be credited to the schemes.
+Goods and services tax on exit load shall be paid out of the exit load proceeds and exit load net of Goods and services tax shall be credited to the schemes.

 Exit Load, if any, prevailing on the date of enrolment of SIP/ STP shall be levied in the Scheme.
-Units issued on reinvestment of IDCW shall not be subject to exit load.